-The Company has adopted its own Company Code regarding Directors' dealings in the Company's securities on terms no less exacting than the Model Code as set out in Appendix 10 (which has been renumbered to Appendix C3 with effect from 31 December 2023) to the Listing Rules.
+The Company has adopted its own code of conduct regarding Directors' dealings in the Company's securities (the "Company Code") on terms no less exacting than the Model Code as set out in Appendix C3 to the Listing Rules.

-Specific enquiry has been made of all the Directors and the Directors have confirmed that they have complied with the Company Code throughout the year ended 31 December 2023.
+Specific enquiry has been made of all the Directors and the Directors have confirmed that they have complied with the required standards set out in the Model Code and the Company Code throughout the year ended 31 December 2024.